bovas85/nuxt-headless/README.md

 I suggest now for SSR websites using nodeJS, or Netlify for static sites (free hosting) using `yarn generate`

-You can ofcourse use this as middleware following Nuxt Docs below.
+You can of course use this as middleware following Nuxt Docs below.

 ## Nuxt Docs